 This numbering structure exists throughout the entire chart of accounts.
-So let’s discuss practical application.
+Let’s discuss practical application.

-I have stated several times throughout these lessons, one of the most common mistakes bookkeepers make is having too many accounts.
+It has been stated several times throughout these lessons, one of the most common mistakes bookkeepers make is having too many accounts.
 Think about this for a moment, with a four digit number you could literally end up with 9,999 accounts.
 For your average small business, this is more than enough.
-I have reviewed the account structure for operations with over $5,000,000 in revenue and they get by fine with less than 200 accounts, they actually had less than 120 accounts.
-If a business operation is doing less than $1,000,000 per year in sales, you should not have more than 100 accounts.
+The author has reviewed the account structure for operations with over $5,000,000 in revenue and they get by fine with less than 200 accounts, they actually had less than 120 accounts.
+If a business operation is doing less than $1,000,000 per year in sales, they should not have more than 100 accounts.

-WITH SMALL BUSINESS USE A FOUR DIGIT ACCOUNT NUMBERING FORMAT.
+WITH SMALL BUSINESS, USE A THREE OR FOUR-DIGIT ACCOUNT NUMBERING FORMAT.

 To assist you in your set-up, the following identifies the first two digits for each of the six most account types and their corresponding groups:

-.
-14 – Other Current Assets such as prepaids
+14 – Other Current Assets such as Prepaid

 21 – Accounts Payable